ellertsmari/CRUDMongoAndPostgress/README.md

 # CRUD operations with Mongo And Postgres

-The only thing you need to do to make this back-end work is to add an .env file.
+The only thing you need to do to make this back-end work is to install the modules with `yarn` or `npm -i` and add an .env file.
 What should be in that file is:
 ```
 # PostgreSQL environment variables:
 PGHOST=localhost